onnx/onnx-coreml/README.md

       'classifier', a NeuralNetworkClassifier spec will be constructed.
       'regressor', a NeuralNetworkRegressor spec will be constructed.

 __image_input_names__: list of strings
-      Name of the inputs that should be defined as image type.
+      Name of the inputs to be defined as image type.
 Otherwise, by default all inputs are MultiArray type.

 __preprocessing_args__: dict
       Specify preprocessing parameters, that are be applied to all the image inputs specified through the "image_input_names" parameter.